-- Limit your Screen Time before bed as the blue light that devices emit can interfere with your sleep.
+- Limit your screen time as the blue light which comes from devices can interfere with your sleep

 - Be screen free (phone, TV, laptop) at least 30 minutes before bedtime

 - Exercise regularly aim for at least 60 minutes of exercise a day – ideally outdoors

 - Reduce the amount of caffeine you drink such a cola, Hot Chocolate and coffee

 - Don’t go to bed too full or hungry